carriekkim/ceme-website/design-plan/design-journey.md

 > Note: You may find it easier to sketch for brainstorming.
 That's fine too.
 Do whatever you need to do to explore your ideas.

 - Hamburger Menu: this is a very widely used feature across narrow website designs, and users are very comfortable using this since they use it in so many more different places.
-- Accordion: an accordion would be implemeted because we have clear criteria for the levels of the accordion in the instruments page, and it makes that page neater by not being just long,
+- Accordion: an accordion would be implemented because we have clear criteria for the levels of the accordion in the instruments page, and it makes that page neater by not being just long,
 - Carousel: we have image carousels because we have many pictures we want to show and implementing this will allow us to.
 - Modal: we are implementing a modal for certain images since it allows users to see the images in a bigger setting.